Countries visited: South Africa Tour

-This tour gives you the best of South Africa and Swaziland.
+This tour gives you the best of South Africa.
 From Pretoria we head to the Drakensberg for 2 full days.
 Drakensberg is considered the premium hiking destination in South Africa, you can do a hike to the highest country in Southern Africa, Lesotho.
 Drakensburg also has the higest consentration of rock art in the world and has the 2nd highest waterfall on the planet.
 From here we head to the east coast for snorkling, diving or just taking a relaxing walk on the beach.
-Swaziland is the next stop, for more hiking, horse riding and mountain biking.
+We drive around Swaziland to Nelshoogte Nature Reserve where we spend a full day hiking, enjoying the waterfalls and swimming holes!
 We head to the famous Kruger National Park, where we keep our eyes peeled for the Big 5.
 We then head to Hoedspruit for some fun activities like visiting the Moholoholo Rehab centre, Kinyonga Reptile Center and a visit to the famous Jessica the Hippo!
 We make our way back to Pretoria via the breathtaking Blyde River Canyon.

 Tour Code: SASWA

 Tour price includes: All transport in our fully equiped Overland vehicle, camping equipment, cooking equipment, all meals.
-Full day hike to Tugela Falls in Drakensberg, Shark dissection, Boat cruise in St Lucia,all game drives in Kruger in our vehicle, the interactive tour at Kinyonga Reptile center in Hoedspruit, morning visit to Jessica the Hippo and afternoon Moholoholo Rehabitation centre in Hoedspruit.
+Full day hike to Tugela Falls in Drakensberg, Shark dissection (depending on COVID 19), Boat cruise in St Lucia and Full day Combo tour in St Lucia, all game drives in Kruger in our vehicle, the interactive tour at Kinyonga Reptile center in Hoedspruit, morning visit to Jessica the Hippo and afternoon Moholoholo Rehabitation centre in Hoedspruit.

 Tour price excludes: Visas, flight ticket, additional spending money, Optional Activities, sleeping bag & pillow.